How to Merge Duplicate Users, Leads, and Companies

 - Tags: Assigned from duplicates to master.

-- Fields: Use Master Selection By Field to determine what data is retained in the master record on a field-by-field basis.
-By default, retained from the master.
+- Fields: Use the Field Data Retention Rules to control what data is retained in the master record on a field-by-field basis.
+By default, data is retained from the master.
 When a value is empty in the master, it picks a non-empty value from the most recently updated duplicate.

 Merge Process Summary